Developer Guide

 Fig. 27 - Class diagram used to model sales

-objects are saved within a UniqueSaleList
+Sale objects are saved within a UniqueSaleList stored in AddressBook.

-There is a composition relationship between Sale
+There is a composition relationship between Sale and its attributes,

 The attributes are abstracted out into different classes, instead of being stored as values within Sale,